 Nest Summaries are required to complete a nesting attempt.
-You cannot add a new nesting attempt at a given location until the attempt in progress is summarized.
-However, you can submit just the summary without the individual nest visit data.
+You should not add a new nesting attempt at a given location until the attempt in progress is summarized.
+However, you can submit just the summary without the individual nest visit data, if you know the fate of the nest.